jason-kerney/blog/_drafts/2021-07-21-sponsorship-for-success.md

 ## Building on a Foundation of Respect

-It is the responsibility of everyone, especially those who are not afraid to speak to be a sponsor to those who's voices are not as often heard.
+It is the responsibility of everyone, especially those who are not afraid to speak to be a sponsor to those who's voices are seldom heard.
+This responsibility is not an easy one, but it is disastrous when it is not upheld.